 and be done with it.
 Here we will set the child object of the toggle button with an object created in .make-led-text-widget()

-in this class.
+defined in the same class.
 Then we set an event handler for the toggled

 with my ToggleButton $toggle-button .= new-togglebutton {